Grocery Technical Assistance and Food Access Development

-Helping communities open, stabilize, and protect their grocery stores.
+Helping communities and operators open, stabilize, and protect grocery access.

 Grand Opening of Rise Community Market ribbon cutting ceremony with Lt.
 Governor